Forms in the Primary Hierarchy

 Willingness

 Willingness refers to sustenance of a positive disposition towards the actualization of an endeavour.
 That means willingness comes into its own when processes related to an endeavour are problematic or likely to be avoided.
-Willingness is driven by the psychosocial pressure of selflessness.

 ClosedReminder:

-Willingness-RL7 emanates PH7, and then:
+As found in all Root Levels, Willingness-RL7 emanates a Primary Hierarchy PH7, and then:

 Seven Forms